Welcome to today's edition of the Rush 24-7 podcast.

 Really?

-Based on what just yesterday, the San Francisco president of the Federal Reserve out there.
+Based on what, just yesterday, the San Francisco president of the Federal Reserve out there.

-And uh, unemployment uh will lag severely.
+And unemployment will lag severely.

 Well, that doesn't sound like much of a recovery to me.